abdelzaki/notes/linux/notes_linux.md

         - cp -r folder1 ../folder2
             - if folder2 does not exist it would move the folder

-## change the password
-    - passwd
-        - this would change my own password

-    - sudo passwd user_name
-        - this would change the password of this user

-    - sudo passwd
-        - this would change the password of the sudo user

-## change user
-    - change users:
-        - su - username
-            - change to this user
-        - su -
-            - change to root

 ## find
     - find path -name "name"
         - sudo find / -name "sps"
             - this would search the file sps in the whole system

-## link
-    - soft_link means if the original file deleted the link points to nothing and we cannot read the data anymore
-        - link -s "source" destination
-            - this would create soft link, if the source deleted the link is not valid

-    - hard_link if the source is deleted the hard_link still has the data
-        - ln "source" "destination"
-            - if source is deleted the data still available

-## chain commands
-    - we can chain commands using ;
-        - echo  "hi" ; ls ; echo "there"
-            - this would execute the three commands ans if anyone failed it does not effect the other commands

 ## info about the OS
 - lsb_release -a: